peter50216/pwntools-ruby/README.md

 Would try to have consistent naming with original pwntools, and do things in Ruby style.

+Here's an exploitation for `start` which is a challenge on `pwnable.tw`.
 # Example Usage
 ```ruby
 # encoding: ASCII-8BIT